m-trivedi/flora/README.md

 A Python PyQT5 application that makes counselling services more accessible in over 10 schools

 ### The Homepage
+The screenshot below shows the home page of the application.
+The application contains several pages that act like components.
+These components can either be brought up or pushed down in the z axis (through the screen).
+This enables the feature of switching between pages.
+Buttons trigger functions that perform these actions.

 <img src = "https://raw.githubusercontent.com/m-trivedi/flora/main/screenshots/flora-1.png" style = "height: 400px;">